AndreyBarmaley/linux-terminal-service-manager/README.md

 see also: https://github.com/AndreyBarmaley/linux-terminal-service-manager/wiki/LTSM-service

 # LTSM_connector
-It is only a handler of the VNC protocol, and the main network part is handled by the service xinetd/(systemd sockets), and it is also a dbus client *ltsm.manager.service*, it connects to Xvfb via the shared memory mechanism (Affero GPLv3 license)
+It is only a handler of the RFB protocol, and the main network part is handled by the service xinetd/(systemd sockets), and it is also a dbus client *ltsm.manager.service*, it connects to Xvfb via the shared memory mechanism (Affero GPLv3 license)
 see also: https://github.com/AndreyBarmaley/linux-terminal-service-manager/wiki/LTSM-connector

 # LTSM_helper